Saturday. Welcome to Egypt! We will meet you at the airport and transfer you to our hotel.

 Arrive into Aswan and check into our hotel.
 A visit out of town takes us to the mighty High Dam – a modern feat of engineering - creating Lake Nasser, the world’s largest artificial lake.
 This afternoon's highlight is a leisurely boat trip to Agilika Island for a guided tour of the romantic Philae Temple - dedicated to the goddess Isis.
 As the sun sets, there is free time to shop in the colourful souqs and markets or simply relax and watch an amazing sunset in Egypt's southern most town straddling the River Nile.

 Aswan - Nile felucca cruise.
 Optional early morning excursion by road to Abu Simbel, the famous the rock-cut temple of King Ramses II, the Great Builder.
 This afternoon, we board our Nile felucca for a 2 night voyage downstream on the River Nile.
 If sailing by felucca is not for you, consider upgrading to a 5 star luxury Nile Cruise with our Nile Cruise Upgrade.

 Overnight: Felucca Cruise | Breakfast, Lunch, Dinner

-Play cards, go for a swim or just chill out in the sun on deck.
+Play cards, go for a swim or just relax in the sun or shade on the boat deck.
 Let your troubles melt away, as the felucca plies its route.